-Reference Material - a material or substance one or more properties of which are sufficiently will established to be used for calibration of an apparatus, the assessment of a measurement method, or for assigning values to materials.
+Reference Material - A material or substance one or more properties of which are sufficiently well established to be used for the calibration of an apparatus, the assessment of a measurement method, or for assigning values to materials.
+(ISO Guide 30-2.1)

-Reference Standard - a standard, generally of the highest quality available at a given location, from which measurements made at that location are derived.
+Reference Standard - A standard, generally of the highest quality available at a given location, from which measurements made at that location are derived.
+(VIM 6.08)

-Relative Percent Difference (RPD) - an analytical technique used to compare two values.
+Relative Percent Difference (RPD) - An analytical technique used to compare two values.
 The relative percent difference is based on the mean of the two values, and is reported as a relative value.

-Replicate Analyses - the measurements of the variable of interest performed identically on two or more sub-samples of the same sample within a short time interval.
+Replicate Analyses - The measurements of the variable of interest performed identically on two or more sub-samples of the same sample within a short time interval.
+(NELAC)

-Resolution - the separation between peaks on a chromatogram, calculated by dividing the height of the valley between the peaks by the average peak height of the two peaks being resolved, multiplied by 100.
+Resolution - The separation between peaks on a chromatogram, calculated by dividing the height of the valley between the peaks by the average peak height of the two peaks being resolved, multiplied by 100.

-Retention Time Window - usually defined as three times the standard deviation of the absolute or relative RT of an analyte, positioned around a defined absolute retention time.
+Retention Time Window - Usually defined as three times the standard deviation of the absolute or relative RT of an analyte, positioned around a defined absolute retention time.

-Sample - a portion of material to be analyzed that is contained in single or multiple containers and identified by a unique sample number.
+Sample - A portion of material to be analyzed that is contained in single or multiple containers and identified by a unique sample number.
+(DoD)

-Sample Number - (AAI Sample Number) - a unique identification number designated by Alpha for each sample.
+Sample Number - (AAI Sample Number) - A unique identification number designated by Alpha for each sample.
 The sample number appears on the final report which documents information on that sample.